Americans with Disabilities Act (ADA) Self-Evaluation & Transition Plan

 In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA"), the City of Daly City will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

-The ADA is a comprehensive civil rights law for persons with disabilities in both employment and the provision of goods and services.
+The ADA, Americans with Disabilities Act, is a comprehensive civil rights law for persons with disabilities in both employment and the provision of goods and services.
 The ADA states its purpose is to provide a "clear and comprehensive national mandate for the elimination of discrimination against individuals with disabilities."
 Congress emphasized that the ADA seeks to dispel stereotypes and assumptions about disabilities and to assure equality of opportunity, full participation, independent living, and economic self-sufficiency for people with disabilities.

 It is the policy of the City of Daly City to offer its public programs, services, and meetings in a manner that is readily accessible to all.
 Persons with disabilities who require materials in an appropriate alternative format, auxiliary aids, or modifications to policies or procedures to access City meetings, programs, or services should email the City's ADA Coordinator or call 650-991-8064 (voice).
 Requests for assistance or accommodations should be submitted as soon as possible but no later than 48 hours in advance of a scheduled meeting, program, or service.